BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 - Homoscedasticity is not that straightforward to calculate with Ridge regression since the parameters are normalized; however, you can assume that homoscedasticity is achieved with regularization

-- plotting the residuals (predicted vs normal/observed values) is not needed due to ridge regression account for any abnormalities in the data.
+- plotting the residuals (predicted vs normal/observed values) is not needed since ridge regression accounts for any abnormalities in the data.

 - The code uses the Glmnet R package for ridge regression.
 If you did MLR or regular Linear regression, more model assumptions would come into play (using 'lm')